sahannarachel/Sentiment-Analysis-of-Stocks-from-Financial-News/README.md

 7. requirements.txt: Lists the required Python packages for the project.
 8. run.py: Script to run the Flask application.

-# Updating the Flask Application for Professionalism

-## Flask Application Structure:
+# Flask Application Structure:

+The `app` directory contains all application-related files.

-- We'll utilize the Flask application factory pattern for better organization.
+- `__init__.py` initializes the Flask application.
-- Separate routes into a `routes.py` file.
+- `routes.py` contains the route definitions.
-- Move HTML templates and static files into appropriate directories.
+- HTML templates are stored in the `templates` directory.
+- Static files like CSS are stored in the `static` directory.

-## Code Modularity:
+## Data Directory:

-- Break down the functions into smaller, more manageable parts.
-- Encapsulate related functionality into classes or modules.
-- Add docstrings to functions for documentation.
+The `data` directory stores text files containing information about Apple Inc. and the fruit.

-## Styling:
+## Requirements File:
-- Add CSS styling to improve the appearance of the web pages.
-- Ensure consistency in design and layout.

-## Error Handling and Logging:
-- Implement error handling to gracefully handle exceptions.
-- Use logging to record errors and events for debugging purposes.
+`requirements.txt` lists all the Python packages required by the application.

-## Documentation:
+## Run Script:
-- Add comments to explain the purpose and functionality of code blocks.
-- Provide a README.md file with instructions on how to run the project.

-## Testing and Validation:
-- Test the application thoroughly to ensure correctness and reliability.
-- Validate user inputs and handle edge cases appropriately.
+`run.py` is the script to run the Flask application.